rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   Philosophy is the nursury of budding programs that become specialized sciences.
 -   TODO: find more refs.

-As Descartes wrote in 1644,
+Descartes (often seen as anti-naturalist, explain, but he) wrote in 1644,

->   [A]ll Philosophy is like a tree, of which Metaphysics is the root,
+>   Philosophy as a whole is like a tree; of which the roots are Metaphysics,
->   Physics the trunk, and all the other sciences are the branches that
+>   the trunk is Physics, and the branches emerging from this trunk are all
->   grow out of this trunk, which are reduced to three principal, namely,
+>   the other branches of knowledge.
+These branches can be reduced to three
->   Medicine, Mechanics and Ethics. [^Descartes1644pX]
+>   principal ones, namely, Medicine, Mechanics, and Ethics. [^Descartes1644pxxiv]

 -   In the boat with Neurath.